Michael Mealor

 Michael Mealor (born February 29, 1992) is an American actor and model.
 He is known for his role as Kyle Abbott on the CBS daytime soap opera The Young and the Restless (2018–present).
-Previously, he was a former model for Abercrombie and Fitch.
+He previously worked as a model for Abercrombie and Fitch.
 Originally from Atlanta, Georgia, he moved to Los Angeles to pursue a career in acting.
 He joined the main cast of The Young and the Restless in 2018 and departed in 2021.
-In 2022, it was announced that Mealor will return to reprise his role as Kyle on a long-term contract.
+In 2022, it was announced that Mealor would return to reprise his role as Kyle on a long-term contract.

 Career

 The Young and the Restless

-Mealor joined the CBS Daytime Drama The Young and the Restless in 2018 for the role of Kyle Abbott, the prodigal son of Jack Abbott (Peter Bergman) in celebration of the Soap's 45th anniversary.
-He joined his co-star Hunter King whom plays Summer Newman as her character's love interest.
+Mealor joined the CBS daytime soap opera The Young and the Restless in 2018 for the role of Kyle Abbott, the prodigal son of Jack Abbott (Peter Bergman) in celebration of the soap's 45th anniversary.
+He joined his co-star Hunter King who played Summer Newman as her character's love interest.
 In 2021, Mealor confirmed his exit from Y&R and only made brief appearances on the show.
-In 2022, it was announced, that Mealor will return to reprise his role as Kyle following the return of Y&R veteran Susan Walters who plays Diane Jenkins (Kyle's mom).
+In 2022, it was announced that Mealor would return to reprise his role as Kyle following the return of Y&R veteran Susan Walters who plays Kyle's mom, Diane Jenkins.